supercharge/map/README.md

 ```

-For every method in the chain that would return a string, the package returns an instance of iteself.
-This way, you can chain further methods.
-Call `.get()` to retrieve the actual JavaScript string.

 ## Contributing
-Do you miss a string function?
+Do you miss a function?
 We very much appreciate your contribution!
 Please send in a pull request 😊

 1. Create a fork
 2. Create your feature branch: `git checkout -b my-feature`